coreysharris/SegreClasses/README.md

 # SegreClasses

-The main method provided by this Macaulay2 package is `segre`.
-In its most basic form, it accepts a pair of ideals (I, J) in a multigraded ring with I containing J.  Then `segre(I,J)` returns a class in the Chow group of the ambient space.
+This Macaulay2 package provides four main methods: 'segre`, `projectiveDegrees', `containedInSingularLocus', `isComponentContained' and, 'intersectionProduct' .
 Currently the ambient space should be a product of finitely many projective spaces.
 A future version of this package will allow for computations in more general toric varieties.

 ## First example

 Let's compute the Segre class of the exceptional divisor for the blowup of a point in the plane.
+In its most basic form, the segre method accepts a pair of ideals (I, J) in a multigraded ring with I containing J.  Then `segre(I,J)` returns a class in the Chow group of the ambient space.

 We begin by loading the package: